Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications: Methodology

 We design the fitness function from two perspectives.
 First, if $x$ can cause a larger distance between outputs of $f$ and $g$ than $\xmax$, $x$ is more favored than $\xmax$.
 The intuition is that if $x$ can, then future inputs generated by mutating $x$ are more likely to further enlarge the difference.
 Eventually, one input generated in the future will increase the distance substantially such that the labels predicted by $f$ and $g$ become different, and this input is a triggering input that \proj has been searching for.

 Second, when $x$ and $\xmax$ cause the same distance between outputs of $f$ and $g$, $x$ is preferred over $\xmax$ if $x$ triggers a previously unobserved model state in $f$ or $g$.
-Conceptually, a model state refers to the internal status of original or compressed models during inference, including but not limited to a model's activation status.
+Conceptually, a model state refers to the internal status of the original or compressed models during inference, including but not limited to a model's activation status.
 If an input $x$ triggers a model state that is different from the previously observed ones, it is likely that it triggers a new logic flow in $f$ or $g$.
 By selecting such input for next iterations, we are encouraging \proj to explore more new logic flows of two models, resulting in new model behaviors, even deviated ones.
+Since the internal status of compressed models is not easy to collect, we use the probability vector to approximate the model state.